jdaw1/placemat/Documentation/document.md

 PDFs allow page labels.
 In some PDF viewers the page labels appear beneath the thumbnails in the sidebar.
-They have another purpose: if a PDF has been imported by [Lemke Software&rsquo;s GraphicConverter](http://www.lemkesoft.de/en/products/graphicconverter/), and all the pages are output, the page labels become the file names of the separate bitmap files.
+They have another purpose: if a PDF has been imported by Lemke Software&rsquo;s (very excellent) [GraphicConverter](http://www.lemkesoft.de/en/products/graphicconverter/), and all the pages are output, the page labels become the file names of the separate bitmap files.
 So if, for example, making [documentation for the `PackingStyles`](PackingStyles.md#readme) function, having the parameters control the page labels would eliminate possible copy-paste errors in the naming of the files.

-The usual page labels are overridden if `PageLabelOverride` is true. for example, it might be `def`&rsquo;d to `{/Glasses TypeOfPagesBeingRendered eq}`.
+The usual page labels are overridden if `PageLabelOverride` is `true`. for example, it might be `def`&rsquo;d to <code>{/Glasses&nbsp;TypeOfPagesBeingRendered&nbsp;eq}</code>.
-Then `PageLabelOverrideWith` is a string, or code returning a string, that is the desired page label.
+Then the page label becomes `PageLabelOverrideWith`, which should be a compound string or code returning that.